 The global service providers are concentrated in countries such as South Korea, China, and the U.S. North America is envisioned as a predominant region due to the increasing adaptation of innovative technologies in the region.

-China is perceived to behold placid growth in future.
+China is perceived to behold placid growth in the future.
 Huge demand potential and low labor costs are expected to help China emerge as a worldwide hub for printable battery manufacturing.
 Other Asia Pacific regions are expected to witness a significant growth owing to the infrastructural and technological advancements, which in turn is expected to generate higher revenues for local manufacturers.

 Major printed battery industry participants are Apple, Applied Materials, Blue Spark Technologies, Enfucell, FlexEI, GS Nanotech, Samsung, Sony, Thin Film Electronics, and Ulvac.

-Major companies such as Apple, Merck, BASF, KGaA, and Xerox have made high-profile acquisition of start-ups in thin film batteries market to research and develop innovative ultra thin batteries and to create their dominance in the industry.
+Major companies such as Apple, Merck, BASF, KGaA, and Xerox have made the high-profile acquisition of start-ups in thin-film batteries market to research and develop innovative ultra-thin batteries and to create their dominance in the industry.

 Moreover, Apple recently has applied for a patent for the creation of a flexible battery shape that confines a flexible pack allowing several cells to connect through a laminate layer.